 You can create custom rules to display or hide the rules based on a user’s origin country and override the geolocation options.

 A WooCommerce multi currency plugin makes accepting several currencies much easier.
 Customers can enjoy shopping in your store and you won’t lose business as a result of price confusion.
+Below you will find a detailed step-by-step video tutorial for enabling a currency switcher for your WooCommerce online shop.

 Good customer experience is crucial for attracting and keeping customers.
 Such circumstances necessitate the display of goods prices in customers’ own local currencies.